Published May 2020

 - Limits choice of vendors and technologies

-Mobile technology isn’t a trend; it’s not going anywhere.
-As you consider a transition to more secure, open credentials, think about how mobile IDs would impact the campus experience.
+Mobile technology isn’t a fad; it’s not going anywhere.
+As you consider a transition to more secure, open technologies, think about how mobile credentials would impact the campus experience.

 Tip!
 Launching a seamless mobile ecosystem for campus doesn’t happen overnight.
 But that doesn’t mean you need to wait to start upgrading.
-With the right solutions, your institution can transition to smart cards for enhanced security and flexibility now, then adopt mobile IDs when the time is right.
+With the right solutions, your institution can transition to smart card technology for enhanced security and flexibility now, then adopt mobile credentials when the time is right.